zrluety/scheduled/README.md

 ## TODO

+- Add functionality for multiple tables
+- Add tool to build new profiles
 - Convert jar to using Kotlin
-- Add functionality for multiple tables
 - Convert to using tabula-py for CLI calls

 ## CHANGELOG